TOAST-DOCS/Compute-Instance/en/component-guide.md

 shell> redis-cli -p <new port>
 ```

-#### requirepass/masterauth
+#### Requirepass/masterauth
 - Default value: `nhncloud`

-The default password `is nhncloud`.
-For security reasons, it is recommended to chang the password.
-If you are using a replication connection, you must change the `values of` `requirepass and` `masterauth`at the same time.
+The default password is `nhncloud`.
+For security reasons, it is recommended to change the password.
+If you are using replication connection, you must change the `requirepass` and `masterauth` values at the same time.

 ### Automatic HA Configuration Script
 A Redis instance of NHN Cloud provides a script that automatically configures an HA environment.
-You can use the script only for **a new instance right immediately after installation**, and cannot use after changing the set values from redis.conf.
+You can use the script only for **a new instance immediately after installation**, and cannot use after changing the set values from redis.conf.

 To use the script, the following settings are required.